How to Make a .com Website: Static vs Managed Hosting

 Next Steps

-com site, monitor performance and user behavior for the first weeks.
+For your .com site, monitor performance and user behavior for the first weeks.
 Implement content updates, set up email for the domain, and consider adding e-commerce, contact forms, or a blog.
 Plan regular security reviews and keep dependencies and CMS plugins updated to maintain a reliable, growing website.

 Further Reading